hashicorp/terraform-provider-azurerm/website/docs/r/application_gateway.html.markdown

 * `redirect_configuration_name` - (Optional) The Name of the Redirect Configuration which should be used for this Routing Rule.
 Cannot be set if either `backend_address_pool_name` or `backend_http_settings_name` is set.

+* `rewrite_rule_set_name` - (Optional) The Name of the Rewrite Rule Set which should be used for this Routing Rule.
+Only valid for v2 SKUs.

 * `url_path_map_name` - (Optional) The Name of the URL Path Map which should be associated with this Routing Rule.

 ---